Malcolm Patrick Murray

 Malcolm Patrick Murray CB (10 July 1905 – 21 July 1979) was a British civil servant in the Air Ministry, the Special Operations Executive and the Ministry of Fuel and Power.

 Biography

 Murray was born in Roehampton, London.
 He attended Uppingham School and Exeter College Oxford where he took a degree in Modern History and Jurisprudence.
+He was known as Patrick or Pat Murray.

 Murray joined the civil service in 1929 as an Assistant Principal in the Air Ministry, and was Private Secretary to the Permanent Secretary of the Air Ministry from 1931-1937.
 He graduated from the Imperial Defence College in 1938.
 Murray was recruited by Lord Selborne into the Special Operations Executive in November 1943 to work in the Vice-Chief's office as an officer on special duties at London HQ.
 He became an Administrative Head organising sabotage and resistance in occupied countries during the Second World War.
 His service number was 15724, and his classification symbol was V/CD2 from November 1943 and D/CD from January 1944.